i386x/pubdocs/Rust/README.md

 * `str`
 * dynamically sized type
+  * it can only be instantiated through a pointer type, such as `&str`
 * a value of type `str` has the same representation as `[u8]`
 * methods working on `str` ensure and assume that the data in there is valid UTF-8